DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/showLoadIndicator.md

 ---
 ---
 ##### shortDescription
-Indicates if a load indicator should be shown until the widget's content is rendered.
+Indicates if a load indicator should be shown until the UI component's content is rendered.

 ---